An analysis of Dridex, the ‘banking’ malware that steals credentials.

 Dridex had infected our client’s machine.
 With this knowledge, we contacted the client to indicate that the most prudent course of action was to re-image the machine.

 With the malware identified, we needed to understand the infection timeline.
 The timeline would indicate the source of the infection, when the breach occurred, and if any further action would needed to repair the client’s environment.

 Using the Excel process GUID, we identified all the activity from the process in the raw logs.
 In particular, we sought out the Excel file that started the infection.
 Ultimately, a user received an email in Outlook that provided a link to the internal webmail client.
-Based on the URL, we surmised that the message told the user that an email was quarantined, and that in order to access the email, the user would need to log on to webmail.
-At this point the victim downloaded the attached Excel file and unwittingly executed Dridex.
+Based on the URL, we surmised that the message told the user that an email was quarantined, and that in order to access the email, the user would need to log on to webmail and release the item from quarantine.
+At this point the victim downloaded the Excel file from the webmail and unwittingly executed Dridex.

 Once we identified the source of the infection, we knew that it was unlikely for the breach to re-occur.
 While it was a potentially damaging incident, it was also an important, teachable moment for internal security awareness.